York City will just barely squeeze a new police station out of a $5 million state grant.

 That's an expense that had been bid earlier for a cost of $43,000.

 When construction is finished, city police will have access to new prisoner cells, an updated evidence storage system and flood-proof locker rooms.
 They'll have more space to interview witnesses and suspects.
-Plans call for transforming the upstairs attic into a gym and training room.

 Construction is expected to begin before November.